 Cabbage – cabbage keeps fairly well in the crisper drawer.
 I love to add chopped cabbage to soups and stir-fries (e.g., Inside-Out Egg Roll Bowls), but it also can make a great side dish on its own (see Piquant Cabbage-Bacon-Onion Saute).

 What staples should I keep in my freezer?

 If you keep a selection of meats, vegetables, and other items in your freezer, it opens up a whole realm of possibilities for putting your pantry staples to use.
 We have a traditional freezer and a chest freezer.

-- Italian sausage – I keep 1 package each of hot and sweet.
-I use the sausage in my cheater "Bolognese" Sauce, Slow-Cooker Salsiccie e Fagioli (Italian Sausage and Beans), pasta fagioli soup (recipe coming soon), Sausage-Pepper Ragu with Polenta, and lots more.
+Italian sausage – I keep 1 package each of hot and sweet.
+I use the sausage in my cheater "Bolognese" Sauce, Slow-Cooker Salsiccie e Fagioli (Italian Sausage and Beans), Easy Pasta e Fagioli Soup, Sausage-Pepper Ragu with Polenta, and lots more.

 Of course, I also store any extra sauce or meal servings in the freezer for a quick meal any time.

 I hope I've given you some inspiration for using pantry staples to make restaurant-worthy food.
 With that, I'll leave you with my "Grown-Up Ramen Noodle Soup."